arahi7860/sql-intro/readme.md

 ## Bonus: Many-to-Many Relationships

-We're not going to go in-depth with many-to-many relationships today, but lets go over a simple example...
+We're not going to go in-depth with many-to-many relationships today, but lets go over a simple example:

 Consider if we wanted to add a categories model (e.g. fiction, non-fiction, sci-fi, romance, etc).
 Books can belong to many categories (i.e. a book might be